mgoldcoin/mgold/en/waves-client/advanced_features/script_transaction.md

 ___

-See more articles in the [Transfers and Gateways](/waves-client/wallet-management.md) chapter.

 If you have troubles with our platform, please create a [support](https://support.wavesplatform.com/) ticket or write a [question](https://forum.wavesplatform.com/) on our forum.